Fountain of Youth

-The Fountain of Youth is a mythical spring which supposedly restores the youth of anyone who drinks or bathes in its waters.
+The Fountain of Youth is a mythical spring that supposedly restores the youth of anyone who drinks or bathes in its waters.
 Tales of such a fountain have been recounted around the world for thousands of years, appearing in the writings of Herodotus (5th century BCE), in the Alexander Romance (3rd century CE), and in the stories of Prester John (early Crusades, 11th/12th centuries CE).

 Stories of similar waters also featured prominently among the people of the Caribbean during the Age of Exploration (early 16th century); they spoke of the restorative powers of the water in the mythical land of Bimini.
 Based on these many legends, explorers and adventurers looked for the elusive Fountain of Youth or some other remedy to aging, generally associated with magic waters.
 These waters might have been a river, a spring or any other water-source said to reverse the aging process and to cure sickness when swallowed or bathed in.

 The legend became particularly prominent in the 16th century, when it became associated with the Spanish explorer Juan Ponce de León, the first Governor of Puerto Rico.
 Ponce de León was supposedly searching for the Fountain of Youth when he traveled to Florida in 1513.
 Legend has it that Native Americans told Ponce de León that the Fountain of Youth was in Bimini.